-- 1. Subject to paragraph 5, any dispute between the Parties concerning the interpretation or application of this Treaty, that is not resolved through consultations or other diplomatic channels, shall be submitted on the request of either Party to arbitration for a binding decision or award by a tribunal in accordance with applicable rules of international law.
+- 1. Subject to paragraph 5, any dispute between the Parties concerning the interpretation or application of this Treaty that is not resolved through consultations or other diplomatic channels shall be submitted on the request of either Party to arbitration for a binding decision or award by a tribunal in accordance with applicable rules of international law.
 In the absence of an agreement by the Parties to the contrary, the UNCITRAL Arbitration Rules shall govern, except as modified by the Parties or this Treaty. - 2.
 Unless the Parties otherwise agree, the tribunal shall comprise three arbitrators, one arbitrator appointed by each Party and the third, who shall be the presiding arbitrator, appointed by agreement of the Parties.
-If a tribunal has not been constituted within 75 days from the date that a claim is submitted to arbitration under this Section, the Secretary-General, on the request of either Party, shall appoint, in his or her discretion, the arbitrator or arbitrators not yet appointed. - 3.
+If a tribunal has not been constituted within 75 days from the date that a claim is submitted to arbitration under this Section, the Chairman, on the request of either Party, shall appoint, in his or her discretion, the arbitrator or arbitrators not yet appointed. - 3.
 Expenses incurred by the arbitrators, and other costs of the proceedings, shall be paid for equally by the Parties.
 However, the tribunal may, in its discretion, direct that a higher proportion of the costs be paid by one of the Parties. - 4.
 Articles 28(3), 29, 30(1) and (3), and 31 shall apply mutatis mutandis to arbitrations under this Article. - 5.
 Paragraphs 1 through 4 shall not apply to a matter arising under Article 12 or Article 13.

-IN WITNESS WHEREOF, the Parties have signed this Treaty.
+IN WITNESS WHEREOF, the respective plenipotentiaries have signed this Treaty.

-DONE in two originals at Kigali this 19th day of February, 2008, in the English language.
+DONE in duplicate at Mar del Plata this day of November, 2005, in the English and Spanish languages, each text being equally authentic.

-FOR THE GOVERNMENT OF THE UNITED STATES OF AMERICA:
+FOR THE FOR THE

+UNITED STATES OF AMERICA: ORIENTAL REPUBLIC OF URUGUAY: